AXIVproject/vps/README.md

 ## VPS size

 The 25 GB SSD / 1024MBB Memory instance is enough for 2-3 masternodes.
-You may need more memory as the Phore blockchain grows over time, or if you want to run more masternodes.
+You may need more memory as the AXIV blockchain grows over time, or if you want to run more masternodes.

 <img src="docs/images/masternode_vps/vps-size.png" alt="VPS sizing" class="inline"/>